-In 2016, the European Parliament and the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data have adopted Regulation (EU) 216/679, known also as GDPR.
-In a few words, the new European General Data Protection Regulation (GDPR) brings additional safety requirements and obligations for businesses that process personal data belonging to EU citizens.
-More details about what this implies and how we can help you, you may find below.
+In 2016, the European Parliament and the Council on the protection of natural persons with regards to the processing of personal data and on the free movement of such data have enacted the Regulation (EU) 216/679, also known as GDPR.
+In summary, the new European General Data Protection Regulation (GDPR) brings additional safety requirements and obligations for businesses that process personal data belonging to EU citizens.
+More details about what this implies and how we can help you, may be found below.

-GDPR affects all businesses (both EU and non-EU companies) that are offering products or services to EU customers and enters into force May 2018.
-Among the main aspects that data processors must be aware of, but not the only ones, are:
+GDPR affects all businesses (both EU and non-EU companies) that are offering products or services to EU customers and comes into force in May 2018.
+Among some of the main aspects that data processors must be aware of, but not the only ones, are:

 GDPR applies to all EU companies acting as data controllers and processors, as well as all companies handling the personal data of EU citizens.